 Bonus Tip: Stop Using iOS Betas on iPhone

 While clearing YouTube app data is cumbersome on iPhone, the app may not work well if you’ve been using iOS beta builds on the iPhone.
 You might want to run stable iOS build on your iPhone and that might help.

 Enjoy Seamless Streaming

-While you may encounter such errors every once in a while, as we just learned, it’s nothing you can’t fix yourself.
-But if nothing works, you can always switch to Safari or Chrome to continue watching your favorite YouTube videos.
+While you may encounter such errors every once in a while, you may try restart the Youtube app at least once.
+After that, follow the troubleshooting steps mentioned above.
+But if the playback quality is affected and you continue to get the ‘something went wrong‘ message, you can always switch to Safari or Chrome to continue watching your favorite YouTube videos.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.